robaltan/Random_Maze_Solver/README.md

 # Random Maze Solver
 A Reinforcement Learning agent, programmed in Python, that utilizes Double Q-Learning, Prioritized Experience Replay Buffer, and Early Stopping to solve a random maze.
-This agent was able to solve the hardest maze on Reinforcement Learning coursework @Imperial College London's Reinforcement Learning class.
+Learning class.

 ## Required Libraries